-At AIB, sustainability is a key pillar of our strategy.

-As a financial institution at the heart of the Irish economy, we recognise that the scale and impact of our business gives us a responsibility to the wider economy and society.
-We have committed to do more to help ensure a greener tomorrow, by backing those building it today.
+At AIB, sustainability forms a key pillar of our business strategy.
+As a financial institution at the heart of the Irish economy, we recognise the responsibility that the scale and impact of our business has on the economy and our society.

-AIB has a target to achieve Net Zero in our own operations by 2030 and an ambition that green/transition lending will account for 70% of overall new lending by 2030, with a target to achieve Net Zero in our financed emissions by 2040 for our lending portfolio (2050 including agriculture).
+We have a target to achieve Net Zero in our own operations by 2030 and an ambition that green or transition lending will account for 70% of overall new lending by 2030.

-To support our customers on their own sustainability journey, AIB has developed a series of sector specific sustainability guides.
+To support our customer base, we are releasing a series of sector specific sustainability guides.
 These guides aim to provide practical tips and information which can be used by businesses to transition their operations to a more sustainable footing.

 This series has been produced in partnership with Mabbett, a leading environmental consulting and engineering firm.

-To view the full series of guides, please visit www.aib.ie/business.
+To view the full series of guides, please visit aib.ie.